gampleman/Experiment/README.md

 == Misc

 So that's pretty much the gist of experiment.
 There's a few other features (and a few soon to come to a gem near you ;-) Growl notifications are now supported.
-Turn them of by setting growl_notifications to false in your config file.
+Turn them off by setting growl_notifications to false in your config file.

 Also check out the RDocs: http://rdoc.info/github/gampleman/Experiment/master/frames